COVID-19 School Reopening FAQs

 We would advise that you apply long lasting sun-cream if possible before coming to school rather than having to bring sun-cream in.
 We will not be able to apply sun-cream to any children.

 Yes, but parents and children will not be allowed into the office.
-We will not be accepting late arrivals to school via the office, but using the buzzer at the pedestrian gate and we do not want parents to come into the school reception unless this has previously been agreed.
 Where possible I would ask that parents ring/email the school as opposed to presenting in person.
 Teachers will have boxes for you to put dinner money, forms, etc. in during drop off/pick up time.

 We will follow the Government guidelines set out below.